 But freshly aerated pristine waters are becoming more and more difficult to find in modern times.

 In fact natural sources are becoming widely polluted.
 In 2009, the UK Environment Agency reported only 5 of 6114 rivers in England and Wales were still pristine.
-A 2010 global report, published in the journal Nature, found almost 80% of the worlds rivers polluted enough to threaten the drinking supply of 5 billion people.

 In cities, public municipal sources can provide cleaner water if properly maintained.
 They will usually test for bacteria, nitrates, and arsenic.